Washington’s vulnerable wild sheep: working to conserve the bighorn

 - October 2018: Clarity in Central Washington’s Sagelands

-Bighorn sheep in Washington
+Bighorn sheep in the West

 Not to be confused with mountain goats (which have white coats and spiky horns), the bighorn (Ovis canadensis) is the largest wild sheep in North America, sporting fawn-colored coats and dense, tightly curled horns that display status and age.
 A large ram can over 300 pounds, and his horns up to 30 pounds – more than the weight of all his other bones combined.
 As with some other ungulate species, rams and ewes typically inhabit separate herds.
 Rams travel in bachelor groups and fight for mates in the fall by using their horns and thick skulls to crash into each other head-on.

 Three subspecies of bighorn sheep exist in North America, including the Rocky Mountain (or mountain) bighorn (O. c. canadensis), and the endangered California bighorn ( O. c. sierrae) and desert (O. c. nelsoni) bighorn.
 Only Rocky Mountain bighorn sheep are found in the Pacific Northwest.
 Two other closely-related species of mountain sheep, the Dall sheep (O. dalli) and Stone sheep (O. dalli stonei), reside in western Canada and Alaska.

 Bighorns once numbered around 1.5 – 2 million throughout the American West at the beginning of the 20th century.
 Today, some 70,000 exist throughout the Western states.
 Historic overhunting, habitat loss and, most significantly, the spread of the pneumonia pathogen from domestic sheep to wild herds led to the extirpation of bighorns from Washington by the mid-1920s.
 It is only thanks to reintroduction efforts that our state once again has this native species roaming our landscapes, but the threat of disease from domestic sheep still looms over their long-term recovery.